-Objectives:

-In developing countries, medicine procurement is primarily intuitive and based on basic trading principles on the individual level.
-Hence, there is a need to evaluate the key factors and investigate the choice of supply channel among community pharmacists (CPs)using a preference model.
-The objectives of the study were to evaluate and score the determinant factors influencing Community Pharmacists' procurement decisions from supply channels (pharmaceutical companies-PC, Wholesaler-LW, and Open-Market-OM) in Nigeria.
-Also, to investigate preference decisions based on relative odds ratios using regression models.
+Objectives: There is a need to evaluate the key factors influencing the choice of supply channels used by community pharmacists (CPs).
+The objectives of the study were to evaluate and score the determinant factors influencing CPs' procurement decisions from supply channels (pharmaceutical companies-PC, Wholesaler-LW, and Open-Market-OM).
+Secondly, to evaluate preference decisions based on relative odds ratios using regression models.

-Methods:

-A descriptive, cross-sectional study that used structured questionnaires based on World Health Organization's recommendations for effective procurement decisions.
-A mixed-sampling method was used to administer the questionnaire to 393 community pharmacistsin Southwest, Nigeria.
+Methods: A descriptive, cross-sectional study that used structured questionnaires based on World Health Organization's recommendations for effective procurement decisions.
+A mixed-sampling method was used to administer the questionnaire to 393 community pharmacists in Southwest, Nigeria.
 Descriptive and inferential statistics such as Friedman's test, chi-square, Henry Garrett's scoring and, multinomial regression (MNL) models were used for data analysis, using SPSS-25.
-The significance level was set at p<0.05.
+The significance level was set at p < 0.05.

-Results:

-Results showed that 59.8% (235) of respondents operated as retail practice, 14.8% (62) Wholesale, and 24.4% (96) combined practice.
+Results: Results showed that 59.8% (235) of respondents operated as retail practice, 14.8% (62) Wholesale, and 24.4% (96) combined practice.
 Mean Garrett's score was highest with 'quality-assurance (63.36), while 'Value-added service' had the least score (38.88) among 10 decision-factors.
-The median score was 52.82, Individual effects of 'quality-assurance, competitive-pricing, access-to-credit facilities, flexible payment schedule, range of products, the potential-for-profit, trade-discounts, and value-added service' were significant determinants of preference decisions (p<0.01; 95% CI) in the MNL model.
-Interaction effects of competitive pricing and access-to-credit facilities from suppliers had a significant effect on the MNLmodel($\Box 2=493.411$; p<0.01; 95% CI).
-Study outcomes revealed odds ratios(OR) informing preference decisions of CPs among supply channels based on parameter estimates of determinants in the model.
+The median score was 52.82.
+Individual effects of 'quality-assurance, competitive-pricing, access-to-credit facilities, flexible payment schedule, range of products, the potential-for-profit, trade-discounts, and value-added service' were significant determinants of preference decisions (p<0.01; 95% CI) in the MNL model.
+Interaction effects of competitive pricing and access-to-credit facilities from suppliers had a significant effect on the MNL model (chi-square=493.411; p<0.01; 95% CI).

-Conclusion:

-The model predicted preference for supply channels(PC, LW, and OM) at various significance levels of the predictors.
+Conclusion: The model predicted preference for supply channels (PC, LW, and OM) at various significance levels of the predictors.
 The study provided a scoring template for evaluating buying decision parameters.
-The study provided information that is useful to improve our understanding of buying behavioramong CPs in pharmacy practice research
+The study provided information that is useful to improve the understanding of buying behavior among CPs in pharmacy practice research

-KeyWords: Community Pharmacists, Henry Garrett, Multinomial Regression Analysis, Preference, Procurement, Pharmacy Practice
+Keywords: Community Pharmacists, Henry Garrett, multinomial regression analysis, pharmacy practice, preference, procurement.